Exploring the Best Coffee Roasters in America

 Before I tell you the coffee I tried, let me tell you what type of coffee I like.
-I prefer lighter roasted single-origin coffee.
+I prefer lighter-roasted single-origin coffee.
 I make almost all my coffee in the AeroPress or as cold brew in the Penguin.

 How to Not Earn My Business

-There are many great coffee roasters that I decided not to order from them once I got to their website.
+There are many great coffee roasters that I decided not to order from once I got to their website.
 The three pet peeves I have for coffee roaster sites are:

 My Favorite Mail Order Coffee Roasters this Year